openedx/edx-documentation/en_us/shared/exercises_tools/gene_explorer.rst

 Gene Explorer Tool
 ##################

+.. note:: EdX offers provisional support for this tool.

 The Gene Explorer (GeneX), from the biology department at `UMB <http://www.umb.edu/>`_, simulates the transcription, splicing, processing, and translation of a small hypothetical eukaryotic gene.
 GeneX allows students to make specific mutations in a gene sequence, and it then calculates and displays the effects of the mutations on the mRNA and protein.

 Specifically, the Gene Explorer does the following: